Updated:

 Transitional phenomenon can be considered some phenomenon or thing being aimed against anxiety.
 The principle aspect of transitional object is the following:

 It should be stressed that transitional object is connected with auto-erotic phenomena in time; transitional object is related to internal objects such as magically interjected breast and external object that is mother’s breast, but nevertheless it is completely distinct from each of them.
-According to Winnicott there are some cases when the transitional object is absent but for infant’s mother herself; or, for example, an infant may be emotionally disturbed gaining no enjoyment from the transition state.
+According to Winnicott, there are some cases when the transitional object is absent but for infant’s mother herself; or, for example, an infant may be emotionally disturbed gaining no enjoyment from the transition state.

 The theory states that the infant gets certain rights over the object.
 Besides, the object is considered to be cuddled affectionately and mutilated excitedly.
 Transitional object never undergoes changes until it is transformed by the infant.
-In case of pure aggression the object is to survive hating and instinctual loving.
+In the case of pure aggression, the object is to survive hating and instinctual loving.
 It should be stressed that transitional object never goes inside in health; it is not mourned and not forgotten.
-At a certain stage transitional object loses its meaning; it connected with the fact that the transitional phenomena have got diffused being spread out between “the external world” and “inner psychic reality”.
+At a certain stage transitional object lose its meaning; it connected with the fact that the transitional phenomena have got diffused being spread out between “the external world” and “inner psychic reality”.
 (Winnicott, 1971)

 It is important to underline the following considerations made out of the theory analysis: “transitional phenomena” is related to auto-erotic activities, such as, for example, thumb-sucking, persisting into adulthood; “transitional objects” are considered to be hard toys or things having the properties of non-object for infants.
 The transitional object is a kind of breast symbol.